Oh No, Ross and Carrie!

-Oh No, Ross and Carrie! is an investigative journalism podcast produced in Los Angeles and distributed by the Maximum Fun network.
-The hosts personally investigate claims about spirituality, fringe science, religion, and the paranormal, then discuss their findings on the show.
-The motto of the podcast is "We show up so you don't have to."
+Oh No, Ross and Carrie! was an investigative journalism podcast produced in Los Angeles and distributed by the Maximum Fun network.
+The hosts personally investigated claims about spirituality, fringe science, religion, and the paranormal, then discussed their findings on the show.
+The motto of the podcast was "We show up so you don't have to."

 History

 The hosts, Ross Blocher and Carrie Poppy, met at a book club meeting at the Center for Inquiry (CFI) West, where they discovered they had a mutual love for The Simpsons television program.
 They were also both interested in religion and fringe science, so they decided to attend a meeting of the Kabbalah Centre in LA together and analyze the claims made there.
 That experience inspired them to start their own podcast centered around such investigations.

 The first episode, based on their experiences at the Kabbalah Centre, was released on 10 March 2011.
 The show was independently distributed until it became part of the Maximum Fun network in January 2014.
 Funding for the hosts' investigations comes from listener donations.

-Blocher and Poppy have since investigated a number of religious groups, fringe science claims, and alternative medicine modalities, including Mormonism, dowsing, and Reiki healing.
+Blocher and Poppy investigated a number of religious groups, fringe science claims, and alternative medicine modalities, including Mormonism, dowsing, and Reiki healing.

 The podcast has been ranked among the top 100 podcasts on iTunes in Australia, Canada, the United Kingdom, and the United States.
 The highest ranking it has achieved in each country is #30 in Australia, #28 in Canada, #93 in the UK, and #36 in the U.S. It has also been one of the most downloaded podcasts on iTunes in the Religion and Spirituality category, ranking as high as #11 on 9 February 2014.

+On October 13, 2024, the Maximum Fun podcast network released a joint statement from the hosts announcing the end of the show for the foreseeable future.
+All of their episodes will remain available via the Maximum Fun website.